progressneverstops/lhp-design-system/README.md

 ## 📖 The Founder's Story
 The Lighthouse Portal was born from a deeply personal mission to transform how we approach health and wellness.

 The journey began with a vision to create a system that addresses the "whole person"—not just tracking calories, but understanding the intricate connections between our environment, our habits (vices), our hydration, and our mental clarity.
-Inspired by the story of **brother Joshua** and the desire to build something that truly makes a difference, LHP has evolved from a small internal tool into a comprehensive platform.
+Inspired by personal experiences and the desire to build something that truly makes a difference, LHP has evolved from a small internal tool into a comprehensive platform.

 Our philosophy is simple: **Food as medicine first, body awareness second.** We emphasize seasonal eating, sun exposure for natural synthesis, and rhythmic fasting (sunset to sunrise).
 This design system is the visual manifestation of that philosophy.